 Here’s how you can get my free TEAS test flashcards:

 First, you can visit them on the site.
-Here’s a master list for you.
+Here are my free TEAS test study resources.

 Second, you can visit my TEAS flashcard Quizlet page.
 Some of these are password protected for students in the online prep courses, but you’ll find several that are free.
 Please enjoy these quick question sets to test your application of TEAS knowledge.

-These three tip will help you actually use the flashcards you have.
+These three tips will help you actually use the flashcards you have.

 Plus, you’ll save yourself time by not making flashcards you won’t use.